wiewiorowska/sws/content/en/wetland-summer-school/index.md

 The Summer School is organised by the Wetland Conservation Centre (PL).
 Dr. Łukasz Kozub and Dr. Wiktor Kotowski, as well as guest experts connected to SWS-Europe (see updates on this soon), will lead the course.

 **How much does it cost?**\
-The actual fee for participation in the School is still not known as we are waiting for a decision from potential sponsors to cover part of the costs.
-The maximum cost per person is around 1200 EUR but we hope to substantially lower it based on the submitted grant application.
-The actual fee will be announced soon, together with the registration announcement.
+Thanks to the financial support of the Climate Fund of the Federal Ministry of Foreign Affairs of the Federal Republic of Germany the participation fee is limited to only **100 euros**.

 **How to apply?**\
-We will launch registration soon (in the beginning of March).
-You will be asked to provide a brief CV and description of how your work or other activities are related to wetlands, as well as how you intend to use the acquired knowledge.
-The potential for "multiplication" of the project's effects is an important criterion for its evaluation and will also be important in ranking candidates for the School.
-In the application, you will also be asked to propose a topic for your speech during the School's final mini-conference.
+Please fill the form available {{< link href="https://docs.google.com/forms/d/e/1FAIpQLSfOXiuWPBTVttfP-J0RNtxs7PU3JMw0a1sa79l8oYVQfrAjQw/viewform?usp=sf_link" >}}HERE{{< /link >}}.\
 The registration will be opened from April 24th to May 10th.
 We will select participants by May 20th.

 **Photos from the 2023 edition of the Wetland Summer School:**
 {{< load-photoswipe >}}